LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Introduction

 Crucially, this spontaneous shift does not imply that the model is merely taking a shortcut to minimize generation effort, as such a behavior would typically degrade task performance.
-On the contrary, our experimental results demonstrate that this internalization represents a superior computational strategy.
-Quantitatively, by choosing to compress linguistic steps into compact latent states, LatentChem achieves a dramatic efficiency gain, reducing the reasoning token overhead by an average of \textbf{10.84$\times$} across all benchmarks.
-In molecule optimization and reaction tasks, this reduction factor even exceeds \textbf{28$\times$}.
-This efficiency is achieved alongside dominant performance, as evidenced by extensive evaluations across four diverse benchmarks, ChemCoTBench \cite{li2025beyond}, Mol-Instructions \cite{fang2023mol}, ChEBI-20 \cite{edwards2021text2mol}, and ChemLLMBench \cite{guo2023can}.
+On the contrary, our experimental results demonstrate that this internalization represents a superior computational strategy. \camera{Quantitatively, by choosing to compress linguistic steps into compact latent states, LatentChem achieves a dramatic reduction in reasoning step overhead, averaging \textbf{10.84$\times$} across all benchmarks (with a measured \textbf{5.96$\times$} wall-clock speedup overall).} This efficiency is achieved alongside dominant performance, as evidenced by extensive evaluations across four diverse benchmarks, ChemCoTBench \cite{li2025beyond}, Mol-Instructions \cite{fang2023mol}, ChEBI-20 \cite{edwards2021text2mol}, and ChemLLMBench \cite{guo2023can}.
 Notably, LatentChem achieves a \textbf{59.88\%} non-tie win rate against the strong explicit CoT baseline on the reasoning-intensive ChemCoTBench.
-The simultaneous improvement in both speed and accuracy confirms that decoupling reasoning from language unlocks a more native and effective reasoning paradigm for chemical LLM.
+The simultaneous improvement in both \camera{token efficiency} and accuracy confirms that decoupling reasoning from language unlocks a more native and effective reasoning paradigm for chemical LLM.

-In summary, our contributions are as follows: \begin{itemize} \item We propose a reasoning mode to investigate chemical LLMs, challenging the necessity of natural language CoT for chemical tasks. \item We introduce LatentChem, a system that empowers chemical LLMs to perform latent thinking via continuous thought vectors and a dynamic perception loop. \item We report the phenomenon of spontaneous internalization, where the model autonomously absorbs explicit reasoning into the latent space, validating the efficiency of continuous representations. \item We demonstrate that this paradigm shift yields superior performance and token efficiency across diverse chemical benchmarks compared to explicit CoT approaches. \end{itemize} }
+In summary, our contributions are as follows: \begin{itemize} \itemsep{0pt} \parskip{0pt} \item \camera{We establish and characterize a chemistry-specific latent reasoning paradigm relative to explicit CoT, challenging the necessity of natural language CoT for chemical tasks.} \item We introduce LatentChem, a system that empowers chemical LLMs to perform latent thinking via continuous thought vectors and a dynamic perception loop. \item We report the phenomenon of spontaneous internalization, where the model absorbs explicit reasoning into the latent space, validating the efficiency of continuous representations. \item We demonstrate that this paradigm shift yields \aftercamera{overall} superior performance and token efficiency across diverse chemical benchmarks compared to explicit CoT approaches. \end{itemize} }